 This course addresses the fundamentals of fuel cell technology as it applies to the transportation industry, and the reforming of hydrocarbon fuels to hydrogen.
 It includes the coverage of all fuel cell technologies viable for mobile applications as well as an in depth look at major automotive manufacturers' research into practical vehicles.
 Students will build small-scale fuel cell powered cars as a final project.
-Prerequisites: Fuel Cells (AREA 300), Intro. to Thermodynamics (MECH 225).
+Prerequisites: Fuel Cells (AREA 300), Intro. to Thermodynamics (MECH 225), or permission of instructor.

-AREA 420 ALTERNATIVE ENERGY DESIGN I Fall, 3 credit hours
+ALTERNATIVE ENERGY DESIGN I Fall, 3 credit hours

 Each student team will be required to apply engineering theory in the design of alternative energy systems for residential and commercial buildings.
 The experience provided in the laboratory projects will allow teams to assess critical factors affecting real applications in alternative energy.
 Three two-hour laboratories per week.
-Prerequisites: Experimentation & Measurement II (AREA 370).
+Prerequisites: Experimentation & Measurement II (AREA 370) or permission of instuctor.

-AREA 470 ALTERNATIVE ENERGY DESIGN II Spring, 3 credit hours
+ALTERNATIVE ENERGY DESIGN II Spring, 3 credit hours